qiuxin/terraform-provider-tencentcloud/robertqiu/anti-ddos-terraform-blog-english.md

 terraform plan
 ```

-Run terraform comand, for here, a virtual machine defined in main.tf will be created.
+Run `terraform apply` command, for here, a virtual machine defined in main.tf will be created.
 ```
 terraform apply
 ```

-Run terraform destory command.
+Run `terraform destory` command.
 The resource created by `terraform apply` will be destoried.
 ```
 terraform destory
 ```